guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. note::
     JSON is a very strict format, so make sure to get all the commas and quotes right.
-    If the conversion to Plist fails, take a look at the output panel by for more information on the error.
+    If the conversion to Plist fails, take a look at the output panel for more information on the error.
 We'll explain later how to convert a syntax definition in JSON to Plist.